Tuesday, April 16, 2013

 Paris

-This is my girl, Paris.
-She is a 5 year-old Morgan, and has stolen my heart utterly.
+This is my new horse, Paris.
+She is a 5 year-old Morgan, and has utterly stolen my heart.
 Looking at her today, you'd never guess that she spent 2 weeks in Equine ICU following her rescue from dire circumstances.

 This is how she looked when she was found with 18 other horses who were without food or water.

-Here are a couple stories about the rescue.
+Here are links to a couple stories about the rescue.

 19 Abandoned Horses Rescued